DoomInkInc/RecoveryTool-Re-work/README.md

 # RecoveryTool
+Yo, i'm ink and i present to you...
+Recovery Tool!

-This tool is the one of tools which help to delete viruses.
+This tool will help you to delete viruses!

-(kinda) Small, easy to use, but winpe recommended.
+Its very easy to use, and it powered by: Bat, Python, VBS!
-Powered by CMD, VBS, PowerShell.

-In update V3.0 i'll try to make Sys32 copy feature, and i'll make another rar archive with System32 of Win10

-Thanks for using it.

-Made by Ink Sans, powered by Windows instruments, all tools will be credited soon.
+Demolish viruses right now, with Recovery Tool V2 Beta 1!